Rangers vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Marcus Semien, Christian Walker and others in the Texas Rangers-Arizona Diamondbacks matchup at Chase Field on Monday at 9:40 PM ET.
+The Arizona Diamondbacks host the Texas Rangers at Chase Field on Tuesday at 9:40 PM ET.
+Those looking to place a player prop wager can find odds for Christian Walker, Marcus Semien and others in this contest.

 Bet on this matchup or its props with BetMGM!